viun-tech/public/clients/javascript/avis-client-js/generated/docs/ImageAttributeCategoryApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';

-let apiInstance = new Avis.ImageAttributeCategoryApi();
+let apiInstance = new ViunAvisClientJs.ImageAttributeCategoryApi();
 let id = 56; // Number | A unique integer value identifying this image attribute category. let opts = {
   patchedImageAttributeCategoryRequest:
-    new Avis.PatchedImageAttributeCategoryRequest(), // PatchedImageAttributeCategoryRequest |
+    new ViunAvisClientJs.PatchedImageAttributeCategoryRequest(), // PatchedImageAttributeCategoryRequest |
 };
 apiInstance.imageAttributeCategoryPartialUpdate(
   id,